 Before you can begin field-dressing your deer, you must gather all the needed tools to complete the process (relatively few items are required).
 Your main item of concern will be a sharp knife.
 You will need to choose a knife that is not only sharp but of a size that you can manipulate skillfully.

 Oversized knives tend to be overkill in this situation and can be pretty cumbersome to use efficiently.
 Several purpose-specific skinning knives* exist on the market and are well worth the money.

 Other than a knife, the only other item that will be of use will be a pair of latex gloves if you choose to use them.
 The use of latex gloves, while not mandatory, is highly advised, as this presents a barrier between your skin and any potential diseases that the dressing process could expose you to.

 If you have not recovered your broadhead yet, it might still be inside the deer!
 So be careful when you start to field dress the deer

 You will begin the field dressing process by placing the deer into a conducive position to unobstructed maneuverability.

 Take the deer and roll it onto its back, with the white of its stomach facing upward.

 Once this is complete, take the deer’s rear legs and spread them outward to create ample workspace.
-This can be completed easily with the assistance of a second individual or can be done in an alternative manner by tying the deer’s legs off to nearby objects, such as trees or other brush.
+This can be completed quickly with the assistance of a second individual or can be done in an alternative manner by tying the deer’s legs off to nearby objects, such as trees or other brush.

 2. Free Rectum From Carcass

 You will now make your initial cut by working around the rectal canal of the deer circularly.
-It is often helpful if you make an initial light cut that outlines the area in which you intend to cut.
+It is often helpful if you make an initial light cut that outlines the area you intend to cut.